junxit/us-congress-bills-110/metadata.md

 - 2008-06-04 — Placed on the Union Calendar, Calendar No. 428.
 - 2008-06-04 — Reported (Amended) by the Committee on House Administration.
 H. Rept.
 110-683, Part I.
 - 2008-06-04 — Reported (Amended) by the Committee on House Administration.
 H. Rept.
 110-683, Part I.
+- 2008-06-05 — Received in the Senate and Read twice and referred to the Committee on Rules and Administration.
+- 2008-09-16 — Cleared for White House.
+- 2008-09-16 — Passed Senate without amendment by Unanimous Consent.
+- 2008-09-16 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2008-09-16 — Senate Committee on Rules and Administration discharged by Unanimous Consent. (consideration: CR S8875)
+- 2008-09-16 — Senate Committee on Rules and Administration discharged by Unanimous Consent.(consideration: CR S8875)
+- 2008-09-17 — Message on Senate action sent to the House.